 These early warning features and their corresponding metrics are insufficient to provide a comprehensive understanding of an ecological regime and its stability.
 There is currently no single metric that reliably evaluates the presence of all three pretransition characteristics.
 Additionally, measures like autocorrelation and variance are calculated in a fixed-length moving window across the timeseries; they cannot measure across the diverse timescales characteristic to aquatic ecology (Cazelles et al, 2008).

-We have deficient statistical methods for predicting how aquatic ecosystems will progress at a point when climate change, anthropogenic over-enrichment, and hydrological modifications threaten the health and stability of our lakes and waterways (Burford et al, 2019).
+We need more advanced techniques for monitoring ecosystems at a point when climate change, anthropogenic over-enrichment, and hydrological modifications threaten the health and stability of our lakes and waterways (Burford et al, 2019).
 Aquatic ecosystems that are most threatened are also those that provide the most economic and social benefit.
 Harmful regime shifts like algal blooms can kill local aquatic life, endanger the health of residents and tourists, and cost millions to the economy (Wilson et al, 2018).
 Controlled experiments by Pace et al (2017) have shown that these harmful algal blooms can be prevented if early-warning signs are detected and acted on.
 This remains impossible if we cannot predict real-world regime shifts.

+Goal

-Our goal to design and test a method for identifying and predicting regime shifts in aquatic ecosystems.
-We build our method using continuing wavelet transforms and convolutional neural networks (CNNs) to analyze timeseries data.
+Our goal is to design and test a method for identifying and predicting regime shifts in aquatic ecosystems.
+We build our method using continuous wavelet transforms and convolutional neural networks (CNNs) to analyze timeseries data.
 Incorporating wavelet analysis allows for non-stationary timeseries to be analyzed while maintaining evaluation at large timescales (Torrence & Compo, 1998).
 This method of analysis convolves time series with a parent function stretched over multiple timescales, and characterizes the autocorrelation, variance, and multimodality of a timeseries in a transformed dataset (Rouyer et al, 2008).
 The CNN acts to classify features in the wavelet-transformed dataset.
 What features are identified depends on how the neural network is trained.
 In this project, we tried two approaches: classifying by domain and classifying by the presence of a transition.
+We refer to our approach of combining wavelet analysis with convolutional neural networks as “wtCNN,” and develop a software package for the R programming language, having the same name, that implements our techniques.

 In order to forecast possible changes in timeseries domain, we break down the timeseries into windows, comparing the wtCNN output of the most recent window to those prior.
 By implementing iterative wavelet transformations of non-stationary timeseries, we attempt to add predictive power to our analysis.